biocore/qiime/doc/install/ubuntu_install.rst

 .. _ubuntu_install:
+.. role:: alert

 QIIME Install in Ubuntu Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This guide was tested using the Long Term Support (LTS) version of Ubuntu (10.04).
+This guide was tested using the Long Term Support (LTS) version of Ubuntu (10.04); :alert:`due to library incompatibilities in Ubuntu 11.10 these instructions will not work and most non-deb-package installs will fail, thus we do not recommend trying native installs either`.
 Note that you might be able to install in other Linux distributions following these instructions.

 Installing QIIME in Ubuntu LTS (10.04)
 ======================================